 Lohri is a Punjabi festival to celebrate the end of peak winter (finally!) and bring in the spring season.
 We celebrate this festival every year with a simple, hearty homecooked meal that is eaten around a cozy bonfire.
 Our fare is always the same; fire-roasted shakarkandi (sweet potato), sarson ka saag eaten with makki di roti, and of course, the star of the night – Gur Wale Chawal.

 Firstly, we cook Basmati rice – with a good amount of ghee.
 I have learned to accept that for most Punjabi dishes, don’t bother holding back on the ghee.
 Pour it in abundance and everyone is happy!

-Traditional dishes like these are really a treasure.
-They conform to the season, are healthy and are, of course, are filled with love and beautiful memories.
+Traditional dishes like these are a treasure.
+They conform to the season, are healthy, and are, of course, filled with love and beautiful memories.